Keep Your Home Safe from Social Thieves

 Learn the ins and outs of social media to keep your home and property out of harm’s way.

 Review your accounts.
 First take a look at the social media sites you’ve signed up for.
-If you’re no longer active on other social media sites that may have access to some of your personal information (say your email address or phone number), delete those accounts.
+If you’re no longer active on social media sites that may have access to some of your personal information (your email address or phone number, for example), delete those accounts.

 Update your settings.
 Be aware of who can see your status updates and profile information.
 If you don’t want specific people to see your posts, you can update visibility in your privacy settings.